Is Your Supply Chain Optimised for International Logistics?

 - Do your incoterms balance benefits appropriately for consignor and consignee?

-Of course, having the answers to these questions is only one small step toward improvement.
-Mobilising the resources necessary to bring about change is a challenge that can be both daunting, and disruptive to your business routines.
+Answering these questions is a helpful step toward improvement, however mobilising the resources necessary to bring about change is a challenge that can be both daunting and disruptive to your business routines.